The weapon types correlate exactly with the weapon skills. The weapon types with some example weapons are:

 - Raft: for water travel.

-- Mortar and pestle: for making potions and other alchemy
+- Mortar and pestle: for making some Alchemy components.

 - Magnifying glass: used to identify objects: requires skill in item identification